hippokrates1337/VibeFC/src/app/(protected)/data-intake/README.md

 The main data intake page consists of:
 - File upload area for selecting CSV files (with drag-and-drop support)
-- Card-based view displaying imported variables using `VariableCard` components.
-Clicking a card opens the `VariableDetailsModal` for editing.
+- Card-based view displaying imported variables using `VariableCard` components
 - Import button to initiate the CSV import process
 - Delete functionality for individual variables (accessible via variable cards and details modal)